 The showpiece of the Order, the Egyptian Room, was originally incorporated in 1927 in the Royal Arch Temple built in College Street Sydney.
 This building stood until late in the 1960’s and after being sold and before demolition the focal point of the Egyptian Room, the frieze, was dismantled and stored until re-erected at the new Royal Arch centre at Petersham in 1977.

-Details regarding the booking of a tour and presentation on the Egyptian Room Frieze, please click the icon on the top right side of this page.
+For the details regarding the booking of a tour and presentation on the Egyptian Room Frieze, please click the icon on the top right side of this page.